 “But in the middle of the week he shall bring an end to sacrifice and offering”

 One thing that is implied here, but not mentioned, is the fact that there should be a temple, a place where the Jewish priests can make their sacrifices and offerings.
-There is reference to this in Daniel 8:11,13, 11:31 as the “sanctuary”; in Matthew 24:15 as a “holy place”; and in 2Thessalonians 2:4 as a “temple”.
+There is reference to this in Daniel 8:11,13, 11:31 as the “sanctuary”; in Matthew 24:15 as a “holy place”; and in 2Thessalonians 2:4 and Revelation 11:1 as a “temple”.
 Right now, however, this is a missing piece in the historical puzzle that yet needs to show up: the rebuilding of the temple – perhaps during this 70th week.

 Apparently, preparations for a re-built temple have been in the works for some time now: review of the ancient rituals; architectural designs for the temple building; and even, according to some sources, building materials ready and set aside for construction whenever the auspicious time arrives.
 So it seems this temple building project has been on the verge of getting started for a number of years.

-The main obstacle at the moment is the fact that the Muslim Dome of the Rock mosque – third holiest shrine in Islam – happens to stand right where the Israelis would like to build their temple.
+The main obstacle at the moment is the Muslim Dome of the Rock mosque – third holiest shrine in Islam – which happens to stand right where the Israelis would like to build their temple.
 This is an extraordinarily sensitive region – sacred to both Jews and Muslims – and how the Israelis will ever build on, or even near, that site is a mystery right now.

 But the predictions are there in the Sacred Book, so we shouldn’t be too surprised some day to see it happen – the appearance of the Jewish temple.
 And this would be certainly a major sign that the End is not far away.
 But how it will happen we don’t know right now.
 Maybe this is one of those complex issues that will take the genius of the Antichrist to sort out.